On the computation of edit distance functions: Computing edit distance functions using symmetrization

 The overall idea is that we need only consider $p$-core CRGs and their special structure, then a great deal of information can be obtained by focusing on a single vertex.
-This is referred to as ``localization'' because we can focus on one vertex at a time.